-In Europe, the gradual liberalization of air transportation, the decrease in air fares, the construction of the Tunnel and the development of alternative modes of travel have forced the ferry companies to improve the luxury of their vessels, increase their cruising speed, install leisure facilities-- casinos, swimming pools, sports and shopping-- and offer a more consumer-oriented service.
+In Europe, the gradual liberalization of air transportation, the decrease in air fares, the construction of the Tunnel and the development of alternative modes of travel have forced the ferry companies to improve the luxury of their vessels, increase their cruising speed, install leisure facilities-casinos, swimming pools, sports and shopping-and offer a more consumer-oriented service.

 Modern vessels such as the wave- piercing catamaran, the hydrofoil and the hovercraft have been introduced on some routes in recent times.
-Their aim is mainly to offer a "passenger only" service with a shorter crossing time than the traditional ferry services.
-Their speed is 3 times that of a conventional ferry, and they can turn around quickly in ports, requiring minimum dock facilities.
+Their aim is mainly to offer a "passenger only" service in a shorter crossing time then the traditional ferry services.
+Their speed is 3 times that of a conventional ferry, and they can turn around quickly in ports and need minimum dock facilities.
 They therefore attract up market tourists who appreciate the importance of their time and desire to reach the destination as soon as possible.
 However, these vessels are much more expensive then the ferry's, they are vulnerable in rough seas and strong winds, and they are quite noisy.
-As they offer coach-type accommodation, they are uncomfortable for long-distance trips because they prevent free moments on the decks.
-Cruising is a more leisurely product than a mode of sea transportation.
-In this case, the sea voyage, the entertainment and leisure facilities offered within the ship, and the excursions at ports are more important trip elements than the places visited.
+As they offer coach type accommodation, they are uncomfortable for long distance trips, because they prevent free moment on the decks.
+Cruising is a more a leisure product then a mode of sea transportation.
+In this case the sea voyage, the entertainment and leisure facilities offered within the ship and excursion at ports are more important trip element then the places visited.
 The cruise ship is a destination itself.

 The decline in ocean liner shipping since the 1950's signified the development of the cruise industry as most shipping lines diversified into cruising.
-Increasingly, with the development of themed, special-interest, or hobby-type cruises, the trip can be as short as one day or as long as several months.
+Increasingly, with the development of themed, special interest or hobby type cruises, the trip can be as short as one day or as long as several months.
 The typical cruise passenger used to be older wealthy and predominantly North American.
-However, the cruise market now caters for all types of needs, ages and purchasing abilities.
-Cruises are increasingly being offered as a holiday product, combining the speed and efficiency of air transportation with the relaxing, romantic attributes of a cruise ship.
+However the cruise market now caters for all types of needs, ages and purchasing abilities.
+Cruises are increasingly being offered as holiday product, combining the speed and efficiency of air transportation and the relaxing, romantic attributes of cruise ship.